drklis/Markdown-Magic/README.md

 Mermaid has a number of existing chart/diagram types that have already been coded and which you can learn to adjust with your data.
 These include flowcharts, sequence diagrams, Gantt charts, pie charts, and more.

+*Did you know?
+LaTeX can also create diagrams by loading the package TikZ, which uses a similar coding approach to diagrams as Mermaid.
+This would be done outside of Markdown, however.*

 #### Example

 Let's look at a simple flowchart about the research process.
 Below you'll see the code snippet, and then that snippet rendered as a Mermaid chart.